dagster-io/dagster/docs/docs-beta/docs/guides/migrate/index.md

 ---
 title: "Migrate"
-description: "Migrate from other platforms to Dagster"
+description: "Migrate to Dagster from other platforms"
-sidebar_position: 60
 sidebar_class_name: hidden
 ---